grbtm/news-briefing-generator/README.md

 ## Usage
 ### Prerequisites
-- Make sure Ollama is running locally.
-- Make sure that the settings file is placed in: `configs/settings.yaml`
+1. Make sure that the settings file is placed in: `configs/settings.yaml`
     - you can use the template: `cp configs/settings.example.yaml configs/settings.yaml`
-- The default settings (`configs/settings.yaml`) and workflow file (`configs/workflow_configs.yaml`) assume that the Ollama model `'llama3.1:8b'` is available.
+2. The default settings (`configs/settings.example.yaml`) and workflow file (`configs/workflow_configs.yaml`) assume that the Ollama model `'llama3.1:8b'` is available (`ollama pull llama3.1:8b`)
-- Specify your RSS/Atom feeds using either of these methods:
+3. Specify your RSS/Atom feeds using either of these methods:
     - Edit the feed list in `configs/settings.yaml` (the default)
-  - Place an OPML file in the `feeds/` directory (and use the --opml flag, see below)
+    - Place an OPML file in the `feeds/` directory

 ### Basic Commands
 ```bash